roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 }
 ```

-After doing some math stuff, we finally got this:
+After doing some math stuffs, we finally got this:
 ```
 v3 = 62^7 * x1 + 62^6 * x2 + ... + 62 * x7 + x8
 with